 Connect and collaborate to other non-profits with similar objectives to expand knowledge and resources.

 Become a resource to conscious travelers who want to make a difference through giving to underserved populations by including a mini-mission trip in their travels

 children with special needs are kept out of the classroom because little to no money is budgeted for their needs.

 are currently living with a disability.
 80% of these individuals live in a developing country.

 from the ages of 14 or younger are living with a moderate or severe disability of some kind.

 The term “disability” covers a wide range of the spectrum, including cognitive, physical, sensory, learning, speech or emotional challenges.

-Dr. Alayna E. Townsend, PhD, CCC-SLP is a US certified speech language pathologist with a specialty in autism spectrum disorder (ASD).
-Dr. Townsend is the Developmental Director of the US non-profit Smiles for Speech.
-She is currently the lead speech language pathologist and an interdisciplinary diagnostic team member at UT Physicians Center for Autism and Related Conditions (CARC).
+Alayna E. Townsend, PhD CCC-SLP is a Speech-Language Pathologist with a specialty in autism spectrum disorder (ASD).
+She is currently the lead speech-pathologist and an interdisciplinary diagnostic team member at UT Physicians Center for Autism and Related Conditions (CARC).
 Dr. Townsend also serves as clinical educator and adjunct professor at the University of Houston.
-She has clinical expertise in early diagnosis of children at-risk of ASD, early language development, Childhood Apraxia of Speech (CAS), and Augmentative and Alternative Communication (AAC) for children with ASD and emerging communication skills.
+She has clinical expertise in the early diagnosis of children at-risk of ASD, early language development, Childhood Apraxia of Speech (CAS), and Augmentative and Alternative Communication (AAC).